Which chicken breeds are the egg-laying machines?

 Rhode Island Red

-The Rhode Island Red is the most popular dual-purpose chicken breed in America and in the world.
-These birds can be raised indoors or out and produce superior-quality eggs.
-Rhode Island Red chickens are great egg producers but are not instinctual brooders.
-Each hen will lay between 260 and 280 large brown eggs per year, depending on the strain.
+The Rhode Island Red is a popular dual-purpose breed known for its egg production.
+These chickens can be raised indoors or outdoors and produce high-quality eggs.
+Each hen lays between 260 and 280 large brown eggs annually, depending on the strain.

 Rhode Island Red chickens are great egg producers